Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you require further assistance, please contact the Development Services Department at 713-662-8230 or the Harris County Flood Control Office at 713-684-4000.
 The flood plain maps are also available through the Harris County Flood Control's website at www.hcfcd.org.

 Yes, Bellaire is a zoned community.

 Zoning is the way governments control the physical development of land and the kinds of uses for which each individual property may be used.
 Zoning laws typically specify the areas in which residential, industrial, recreational or commercial activities take place.
 For example, an R-1 residential zone allows only single-family detached homes to be built in its district.
-On the other hand, a CCD-1 zone would be an area that permits only certain commercial or industrial uses in a City Center District.
-An RM zone would allow a mix of housing and business in another part of the City.
+On the other hand, the UV-D zone provides for a mix of commercial, office, civic and entertainment uses.